yoyongxuan/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all persons using the `list` command.
 One person with Student ID 'A0000000A'

     2. Test case: `score A0000000A ex/midterm s/1`<br>
        Expected: Midterm exam score of contact with Student ID A0000000A is updated to 1.
 Details of score shown in the status message.
-Timestamps in the status bar are updated.

     3. Test case: `score A0000000A ex/midterm s/-1`<br>
        Expected: No score is updated.
 Error details shown in the status message.
-Status bar remains the same.

     4. Test case: `score`<br>
        Expected: No score is taken.
 Error details shown in the status message.
-Status bar remains the same.

     5. Other incorrect attend commands to try: `score x ex/midterm s/0`, `score A0000000A ex/y s/0`, `score A0000000A ex/midterm s/z`, `...`
        (where x is a Student ID not belonging to any contact, y is not in the exam list and z is a score above the max score)<br>